- J.D., Vanderbilt University School of Law, 1996

 - Business Bankruptcy Committee Subcommittee on Professional Ethics 2007-2008

-- Master of the Garland Walker Inn of Court and "Barrister" of American Inns of Court
+"Master," Garland Walker Inn of Court and "Master," American Inns of Court

 - Houston Bar Association